-It is important that you keep a track record of the impact you make in your career (including accomplishments outside your daily job).
+It is important that you keep a track record of the impact you make in your career, and that includes accomplishments outside your 9 - 5 job.
 Why?
 The record

 - serves as a reference for you to measure your career growth

-- helps you to evaluate yourself to know how much value you have contributed through the work that you have done (at work, in open source, wherever else)
+- helps you evaluate how much value you have contributed or created

 Developer Efficiency

-All the work that we do (as software engineers) boils down to two main impact categories
+All the work that we do (as software engineers) falls into two main categories:

 - help save more money